-Croatia: The government eliminates the last obstacles to starting the privatization of HEP power utility8.
-December 2017. / SEE Energy News
+Croatia: The government eliminates the last obstacles to starting the privatization of HEP power utility, SEE Energy News

 Government Andreja Plenkovic slowly removes all obstacles that could hamper the privatization of the Croatian Power Corporation by selling 25 percent of shares through an initial public offering (IPO).
 So the issue of ownership of the HEP’s hydropower plants that was complicated after the 2011 HDZ government, led by Jadranka Kosor, would have to be resolved soon, in the Water Act, deciding on land and related water structures to declare ownership of the state.
 At that time, the Government’s view was that HEP is a strategic company and that it has no privatization, and HEP remains in the same ownership, and hydropower plants, where 50 percent of HEP’s electricity production comes from.
 HEP has requested from the Constitutional Court to review the constitutionality of such a law.